Screens¶

 Usage¶

-Each XML file describes a Screen.
-The name of the XML file will also be the name of the Screen.
+Each Screen XML file defines a Screen.
+The name of the XML file will be the name of the Screen.

 and a <my_main_cont>